 - Big and Mature

 - Small and Mature

 - Big and Growing

 - Small and Growing

 Big and Mature

-Target this market only if your vision is to make the product 10x better or 10x cheaper or 10x faster than the existing solutions and you have the resources to do so.
-But for the folks who are starting out from the garage, trying to build an MVP, and scrapping resources to build the company, this market is the hard market to crack.
+Target this market only if your vision is to make the product 10x better or 10x cheaper or 10x faster than the existing solutions, and you have the resources to do so.
+But for the folks who are starting from the garage, trying to build an MVP, and scrapping resources to build the company, this market is the hard market to crack.

 For example: Building a communication app.
 If we build a communication app, then, it will be very unlikely that we will succeed.
 Not because we can’t build a great app.
 But because people are already locked in the existing apps and doing 10x better is extremely hard.
 The competition is going to be tough.
 The users (even the innovators), who will use our app, will be very unforgiving about the mistakes we make while building and launching the app.
 There isn’t one company who didn’t make a mistake.
-We will have very small chance at building the next OS for PC, next OS for mobile, project management tool, to-do app, CRM, etc. The market is already mature and crowded.
+We will have very small chance at building the next OS for PC, next OS for a mobile, project management tool, to-do app, CRM, etc. The market is already mature and crowded.